treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 hours_worked = sum(billable_times)
 ```

-Notice that the shape of our code is dramatically different.
+Notice that the shape of our code has changed dramatically.

-Turning our billable times into a lazy iterable allows us to name something (billable times) that was previously unnamed.
+Turning our billable times into a lazy iterable has allowed us to name something (`billable_times`) that was previously unnamed.
-This also allows us to use the `sum` function because we actually have an iterable to pass to `sum` in the second code block.
+This has also allowed us to use the `sum` function.
+We couldn't have used `sum` before because we didn't even have an iterable to pass to it.
 Iterators allow you to fundamentally change the way you structure your code.

 ### Laziness and breaking out of loops